 - NASA’s Solar System Exploration – Meteors and Meteorites. https://solarsystem.nasa.gov/asteroids-comets-and-meteors

 - Killer Asteroids. http://www.killerasteroids.org

 - NASA Goddard Scientific Visualization Studio – Asteroids. http://svs.gsfc.nasa.gov/search/Keyword/Asteroid.html

 - Print the Space Rocks game board; if possible, laminate or glue to poster board

 - Determine whether you will project the questions from a computer or use physical cards.
 If using cards, print and cut apart the Space Rocks!
 Game Cards.
 (Laminating the cards will increase their durability)

 1. Welcome and introduce the topic.
 Ask participants what they know about meteorites.
 After participants have shared and compared their thoughts, share some background:

-- Meteorites are blown off the surface of their parent body by an impact and eventually land on the surface of another moon or planet.
+- Impacts cause explosions that blast meteoroids off of the surface of their parent body and eventually land on the surface of another moon or planet.